How to effectively manage an international remote team

-“Morning everyone!
-Is France on?
-What about Italy, Germany, Russia, India – you in ?”
+“Morning, everyone!
+Is France online?
+What about Italy?
+Russia, India – you in ?”

 That’s how I start my weekly call with my team.
-We work together every day but we’re rarely in the same room.
-Like many people who are part of international companies, my team is ‘virtual’ – geographically dispersed, residing in different countries, some in different time zones, all of them with different cultures, different languages, most of them with a different degree of spoken English.
+We work together every day, but we’re rarely in the same room.
+Like many international companies, my team is ‘virtual’ – geographically dispersed, some in different time zones, all of them with a diverse background, culture, and degree of spoken English.

-A virtual team is united by common goals but it’s also made up of individuals, people with their own sensibility, their own ‘way.’
-For the manager of this kind of team, facilitating an understanding of how each region and culture works is an essential element in making the team effective.
+It is critical for the manager of this kind of team to understand how each region and culture work is essential in making the team effective.

 It’s all too easy to get hung up on the challenges of working in a virtual, dispersed environment and forget that diversity is a huge asset.
-In addition to all the other functions which go along with any management role, as the leader of a virtual team you are responsible for encouraging its members to become ‘multiculturally aware.’
-The key is to embrace each other’s wider cultural difference while at the same time creating cohesion and a sense of belonging within the team itself.
+In addition to all the other functions that go along with any management role, as the virtual team leader, you are responsible for encouraging its members to become ‘multiculturally aware.’
+The key is to embrace each other’s wider cultural differences while at the same time creating cohesion and a sense of belonging.

-Building an effective group must start with learning how each member perceives the others, removing uncertainty and focusing on mutual support.
-It’s about empathy, collaboration, and more important, creating that sense of belonging to a group.
-Your focus is to create ‘rapport’.
+Building an effective group must start with learning how each member perceives the others, removing uncertainty, and focusing on mutual support.
+It’s about empathy, collaboration, and, more important, creating that sense of belonging to a group.
+Your focus is to build ‘rapport.’

 Build rapport and trust

-Focus your energy in helping your team to embrace difference and learn how their peers reacts to situations.
-Make those differences your ally by transforming them into opportunities and helping everyone to learn from them.
-Sharing good practices is a great way to understand how a specific region works.
-More importantly, it’s often the case that something which worked well in one place will also succeed elsewhere.
+Focus your energy on helping your team to embrace differences and learn how their peers react to situations.
+Make those differences your ally by transforming them into opportunities and allowing everyone to learn from them.
+Sharing best practices is a great way to understand how a specific region works.
+More importantly, it’s often the case that something which did well in one place will also succeed elsewhere.
 Sharing makes the team more powerful and creates a rapport.

-In a virtual team we don’t have the luxury of body language or visual contact.
-Ironically, the tech tools which make remote teamwork possible like Skype, phone and email can also distort our understanding of one another’s meaning.
-It’s all too easy to misunderstand, especially when team members have different levels of skill with your common language.
+In a virtual team, we don’t have the luxury of body language or visual contact.
+Ironically, the tech tools which make remote teamwork possible like Skype, phone, and email can also distort our understanding of one another’s meaning.
+It’s all too easy to misunderstand, especially when team members have different skill levels with your everyday language.
 For me, that’s most often been English.

-This can be a tricky topic to handle sensitively, but it’s too important to ignore.
 When the understanding level of each individual is different, adapt their speech to the lowest denominator.
 Calmly help the speaker if you feel the rest of the team doesn’t understand, keeping it polite and constructive.
-In order to strengthen communication and team bonding, organize live meeting whenever time and budget allows.
-Make sure your team calls each other regularly and doesn’t fall into the trap of 0ver-reliance on email, where the potential for misunderstanding and relationship breakdown is greatest.
+To strengthen communication and team bonding, organize live meeting whenever time and budget allows.
+Ensure your team calls each other regularly and doesn’t fall into the trap of 0ver-reliance on email, where the potential for misunderstanding and relationship breakdown is most significant.

 In an ever-changing work environment where everything moves at the speed of light, strategies and decisions have to be crystal clear to everyone.
 As a leader, you must minimize the potential for miscommunication.
 Articulate and repeat your current objectives and directions as often as possible in as many formats as possible.
 Explain on calls, summary via email, check understanding in messages.
 Clarity has an even more critical meaning in a virtual team where language barriers and imperfect communication tools put your message at risk.

-It’s also important to preserve 1-2-1 communication with your team.
-It’s not only your chance to reiterate goals – it’s also your time to gather their feedback and encourage them to raise points they may not feel comfortable sharing with the whole team, for whatever reason.
+It’s also vital to preserving 1-2-1 communication with your team.
+It’s not only your chance to reiterate goals – but it’s also your time to gather their feedback and encourage them to raise points they may not feel comfortable sharing with the whole team, for whatever reason.

 Empower the team

 One word of warning: make sure you balance the share of responsibility amongst everyone in the team.
-Creating an unbalanced environment, where a few people are perceived as always ‘getting the good jobs,’ can be devastating for morale.
-Rotate responsibilities, make everyone accountable and ensure that they articulate their successes and failures with the team.
-Giving power to your virtual team helps them feeling more engaged while freeing you.
+Creating an unstable environment, where a few people are perceived as always ‘getting good jobs,’ can be devastating for morale.
+Rotate responsibilities, make everyone accountable, and ensure that they articulate their successes and failures with the team.
+Giving power to your virtual team helps them feel more engaged while freeing you.

-If you handle a large territory like EMEAI or if you work for a US or Asian company, your virtual team will likely reside in a different time zones.
+Your employee will think, “what the hell!” if you schedule a call at 7 PM or 5 AM!
+If you handle a large territory like Europe or work for a US-based company, your virtual team will likely reside in different time zones.
 Be mindful of time differences.
-It’s not easy to find the perfect timing for a global call but you must make sure you’re your employees are in a receptive state if you want to reach your goal.
+It’s not easy to find the perfect timing for a global call, but you must make sure your employees are in a receptive state if you want to reach your goal.

-Of course there will be a few occasions where some emergency will require everyone to make sacrifices.
-But ‘emergencies’ should never become routine.
-Requiring your team to sacrifice their valuable personal time means they will be less focused during the call itself and it erodes the trust and respect you’ve invested in building.
-If it’s really impossible to find a time that works for everyone, consider if a decision can be made with a smaller group.
+Of course, there will be a few occasions where some emergency will require everyone to make sacrifices.
+But ’emergencies’ should never become routine.
+Requiring your team to sacrifice their valuable personal time means they will be less focused during the call itself, and it erodes the trust you’ve invested in building.
+If it’s impossible to find a time that works for everyone, consider deciding with a smaller group.

-Finally, don’t be afraid to question whether a meeting is really necessary.
-You’d think carefully about getting your virtual team together face to face, but too often we arrange conference calls without considering if they represent best use of our valuable time and resources.
+Finally, don’t be afraid to question whether a meeting is necessary.
+You’d think carefully about getting your virtual team together face to face.
+Still, too often, we arrange conference calls without considering if they represent the best use of our valuable time and resources.
 Bottom line: respect everyone’s time.

 - Be mindful of the linguistic abilities and time differences